Introduction to the Colon

 Read more about: Period or Full Stop

-- When should I use a colon in my writing?
+2. When should I use a colon before a list?

-- Can I use a colon in a headline or title?
+3. Can you use a colon after a verb or preposition?

-- How can I use a colon to enhance emphasis in my writing?
+4. How do I use a colon to introduce an explanation?